jamesETF/untitled-folder/_blocks/content-finance.md

 ---

 1. We should make it clear that while we don't recommend financing a pet, we do understand that the desire for comfort and a companion can be overwhelming.
-Because of that we are working with Community Finance LLC via our kennel (Ethical Kennel) to provide that option those interested.
+Because of that we are working with Terrace Pet Finance via our kennel (Ethical Kennel) to provide that option those interested.
 2. We also don't know what your APR will be, from our experience people have had payments around $100/month depending on how long they stretched it out.
 {% include image.html
 	src="french-bulldog-financing.jpg"